SebastianBathrick/DPorch/README.md

 # Additional Documentation

-For detailed technical documentation, including threading model, design patterns, and implementation details, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For detailed technical documentation, including threading model, design patterns, and implementation details, see [ARCHITECTURE.md](/docs/ARCHITECTURE.md).

+# Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.